BondedMagnetSource

 Jump to report summaryEmail this result

-Alias quick answer: how “plastic bonded magnet” is handled here
+Alias quick answer: how “plastic bonded magnet / polymer bonded magnets / plastic bonded neodymium magnets” is handled here

-Singular and plural intents share one canonical URL; no standalone alias route is created.
+Singular, plural, polymer-bonded-magnets alias, and neodymium-magnets alias intents share one canonical URL; no standalone alias route is created.

-When a visitor searches for plastic bonded magnet, this page serves the tool-first decision and the evidence/risk/comparison layers in sequence so execution and trust stay on one URL.
+When a visitor searches for plastic bonded magnet, polymer bonded magnets, or plastic bonded neodymium magnets, this page serves the tool-first decision and the evidence/risk/comparison layers in sequence so execution and trust stay on one URL.

 If the checker returns weak or boundary, run a sintered benchmark in parallel and treat the bonded route as conditional until evidence closes.